Headwear Series: Heat Transfer Vinyl on Hats

 Hats on!
 A Must-Know Information on Hat Decoration using HTV

-The increase of demand empowers a lot of expansion for hats to take and continues to become a signature accessory for some folks.
-Today, before we plunge into the primary process of HTV application on hats, let's thrive more on the critical information that will equip and prepare you better.
+The increase in demand empowers a lot of expansion for hats to take and continues to become a signature accessory for some folks.
+Today, before we plunge into the primary process of Heat Transfer Vinyl application on hats, let's thrive more on the critical information that will equip and prepare you better.

 Understanding the Anatomy of Hat for HTV Application

 Hats are covered for the head, usually with or without a brim.
-This hat's structure enables us to realize that sticking HTV on caps is quite different on fabrics or shirts due to surface differences.
-A fact, there are 34 different types of hats worn throughout history and are still worn today.
-So before deciding what vinyl material you'll be using, better yet, decide what type of hats you would want to decorate.
-Since hats or caps are not designed as a flat piece of textile similar to an excellent quality type of caps or hats that are ordinarily curvaceous in shape and have a firm surface, printing won't be easy.
+This hat's structure makes us realize that sticking HTV on caps is quite different on fabrics or shirts due to surface differences.
+There are 34 different types of hats worn throughout history and are still worn today.
+So before deciding what vinyl material you'll be using, determine what type of hats you want to decorate.
+Since hats or caps are not designed as a flat piece of textile similar to an ideal variety of caps or hats that are ordinarily curvaceous in shape and have a firm surface, printing won't be easy.
 With this, you can adjust in advance a good strategy that will work on your chosen type of hat and HTV.

 Almost any hat can be decorated.
 In addition, here is the list of hats or caps widely used for HTV printing.